 Peter Tomarken, best known for hosting Press Your Luck, later did a home shopping/game show hybrid called Bargain Hunters, which he is reported to have called "a piece of shit".

 Richard Bacon, host of the short-lived British quiz show 19 Keys, would later say of the show, "It was a game show that was almost impossible to follow, let alone enjoy.
 Buzzers, sirens, a prize fund that would go up or down for no apparent reason - imagine being in a pile-up on the M25 with me in the car screaming general knowledge questions at you.
 That was 19 Keys."

 Wheel of Fortune host Pat Sajak has made it abundantly clear that he hated the show's short-lived "Megaword" category, used only for a few months in late 1994-early 1995 (the puzzle was a large singular word that, after solving, a contestant could use in a sentence for a cash bonus).
-He would snark about the category literally every time it came up, and when a contestant mentioned it in a 2014 episode, Pat remarked that he "hated every moment" of the category.
+He would snark about the category literally every time it came up, and even Vanna White and Charlie O'Donnell got in digs at the category's expense.
+When a contestant mentioned it in a 2014 episode, Pat remarked that he "hated every moment" of the category.